Accelerated Proximal Alternating Gradient-Descent-Ascent for Nonconvex Minimax Machine Learning

 \section{Conclusion}

-We develop a simple and fast AltGDA algorithm that leverages proximal gradient updates and momentum acceleration to solve general regularized nonconvex-strongly-concave minimax optimization problems.
-By identifying the intrinsic Lyapunov function of the algorithm, we prove that the algorithm converges to a $\epsilon$-critical point with a computational complexity $\mathcal{O}(\kappa^{1.5}\epsilon^{-2})$, which substantially improves the state-of-the-art result.
-We expect that such a simple and efficient algorithm will be widely applied in more machine learning applications to accelerate solving minimax optimization tasks.
+We develop a single-loop and fast AltGDA algorithm that leverages proximal gradient updates and momentum acceleration to solve general regularized nonconvex-strongly-concave minimax optimization problems.
+By viewing the GDA updates of the algorithm as inexact accelerated gradient updates, we prove that the algorithm converges to a $\epsilon$-critical point with a computational complexity $\mathcal{O}(\kappa^{\frac{11}{6}}\epsilon^{-2})$, which substantially improves the state-of-the-art result.
+In the future work, it is interesting to develop a stochastic variant of this algorithm to further improve the sample complexity.